edanalytics/dbt_synth_data/README.md

 ## Architecture
-Robert Fehrmann (CTO at Snowflake) has a couple blog posts about [how to generate random integers and strings](https://www.snowflake.com/blog/synthetic-data-generation-at-scale-part-1/) or [dates and times](https://www.snowflake.com/blog/synthetic-data-generation-at-scale-part-2/) in Snowflake, which the [base column types](#base-column-types) in this package (like `boolean`, `integer`, `numeric`, `string`, `date`, etc.) follow.
+Robert Fehrmann (CTO at Snowflake) has a couple good blog posts about [generating random integers and strings](https://www.snowflake.com/blog/synthetic-data-generation-at-scale-part-1/) or [dates and times](https://www.snowflake.com/blog/synthetic-data-generation-at-scale-part-2/) in Snowflake, which the [base column types](#base-column-types) in this package emulate.

 However, creating more realistic synthetic data requires more complex data types, seed data, and correlated subqueries or lookups on other tables.
 Unfortunately, due to how database engines are designed, *expressions based on or derived from* a `RANDOM()` value are "optimized" so that <ins>every row has the same value</ins>.
-Therefore this package uses a (slower) multi-step process to generate distinct values for each row:
+Therefore advanced column types in this package use a (slower) multi-step process to generate distinct values for each row:

 1. an intermediate column is added to the table containing a `RANDOM()` number
 1. an `update` query is run on the table which populates a new column with values based on the `RANDOM()` value from the intermediate column